mohd14shoeb/PerfectAPIClient/README.md

 ## Slashes
 When your ask yourself where to put the slash `/` when returning a String for `baseURL` and `path` 🤔

-This is the recommended way:
+This is the recommended way ☝️:

 ```swift
 /// The base url